AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 Manual testing is done by humans.
 The development team carry out all actions e.g. identifying potential errors, generating input data, analysing gathered data and evaluating the output.
 Manual testers need to ensure that the software is functioning correctly on release.
 Manual testing relies on logic and critical thinking skills.
 The more experienced testers are, the better they are at spotting and predicting bugs.
 The disadvantage of manual testing is that it takes more time.

-Manual Testing is used for:
+**Manual Testing is used for:**

-Usability Testing - It is user-centric so the best type of test is manual testing.
-It requires an actuall human end user to see if the application is user friendly.
+**Usability Testing** - It is user-centric so the best type of test is manual testing.
+It requires an actual human end user to see if the application is user friendly.

-Ad Hoc Testing - It is the process of conducting a test on-site, either in progress or after a software release.
+**Ad Hoc Testing** - It is the process of conducting a test on-site, either in progress or after a software release.
 Ad hoc testing builds on traditional usability tests such as exploratory testing.

-Exploratory Testing: This type of testing looks for unprecedented scenarios.
+**Exploratory Testing** - This type of testing looks for unprecedented scenarios.
 Human testers are better suited for that role as they can use their experience and expertise to mock different scenarios.
 A machine is limited to that which is known.

 ### **Automated Testing**